How Do I Love Thee? (Sonnet 43)

 I love thee to the depth and breadth and heightMy soul can reach, when feeling out of sightFor the ends of Being and ideal Grace.

-As well as the use of lists to imply the comprehension of her love, "feeling out of sight" tells us that the speaker sees her love not as something tangible but instinctive or even spiritual.
+As well as the use of lists to imply the comprehension of her love, "feeling out of sight"tells us that the speaker sees her love not as something tangible but instinctive or even spiritual.

-The poem is autobiographical: it refers to "my old griefs".
+"my old griefs".
 (Browning had strong disagreements with her parents and was eventually disinherited.)
-The passion she applied to these "griefs" has been applied more positively to her love, demonstrating that she sees love as a positive, powerful and life-changing force.
+The passion she applied to these

-Barrett Browning mentions her loss of religious faith in this sonnet: "I love thee with a love I seemed to lose/With my lost Saints!"
-Her lover becomes a spiritual saviour.
-She is not totally without faith, however: "if God choose,/I shall but love thee better after death".
+"if God choose,/I shall but love thee better after death".
 Here she asserts the idea that if God controls her future then she hopes to be reunited with her lover in the afterlife.

 Sonnet 43 compares well with Hour - both present love as a positive and powerful force.